adhocteam/ca-alert/README.md

 - [ ] A Federal budget officer is on the internal team or is a partner
 - [ ] The appropriate privacy, civil liberties, and/or legal advisor for the department or agency is a partner

+#### Notes

+AUBREY

 ### Choose a modern technology stack
 - [x] Choose software frameworks that are commonly used by private-sector companies creating similar services
 - [x] Whenever possible, ensure that software can be deployed on a variety of commodity hardware types
 - [x] Ensure that each project has clear, understandable instructions for setting up a local development environment, and that team members can be quickly added or removed from projects
 - [x] Consider open source software solutions at every layer of the stack

+#### Notes

+Modern, open source tools have been used throughout our development of the prototype.
+We have avoided using exotic tools that are difficult to deploy, favoring software and processes that we use every day on existing projects.
+Documentation on [running](https://github.com/adhocteam/ca-alert/blob/master/backend/README.md) the [apps](https://github.com/adhocteam/ca-alert/blob/master/web/README.md) locally has been provided and updated throughout the development process.

 ### Deploy in a flexible hosting environment
 - [x] Resources are provisioned on demand